fluentform/fluentform/readme.txt

 <li>Paystack - Easily collect credit card payments, donations, and online orders with Fluent Forms Pro.
 No Extra addon requires</li>
 <li>Discord - Get automated form notifications on your Discord server</li>
 <li>Salesflare - Connection with the Salesflare CRM got more 'Fluent' with this integration</li>
+<li>AffiliateWP – Generate referrals when users complete a payment with your forms</li>
+<li>Zoho CRM – A business tool to manage online sales, marketing, and customer support</li>
+<li>ClickSend – Send SMS notification instantly when a form is submitted</li>
+<li>CleverReach – Fluent Forms and CleverReach combo is a great way to grow your subscribers and manage email campaigns</li>
 </ul>

 == PAYMENT FORM, DONATION FORM, ORDER FORM, AND MORE ==